The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 3. Have a Get Home Bag or a Bug Out Bag Ready

-Moreover, your get home bag or bug out bag must include sufficient water for drinking and sanitation, non-perishable food, clothing, a first aid kit, flashlight, extra batteries, and more.
-Also, it is important to consider your get home bag’s weight since you do not want it to be too heavy to carry around.
+Moreover, your get-home bag or bug-out bag must include sufficient water for drinking and sanitation, non-perishable food, clothing, a first aid kit, flashlight, extra batteries, and more.
+Also, it is important to consider your get-home bag’s weight since you do not want it to be too heavy to carry around.

 4. Consider Value vs Cost

 Items such as flashlights can come in handy during emergencies or disaster situations.
 However, some people might think that purchasing such a product would cost them a lot of money.
-Although there is a truth in this, you should consider the product’s value over its cost.
+Although there is truth in this, you should consider the product’s value over its cost.

 Thus, it is crucial to take stock of the resources that you really need and make room for them.
-Some essential items that you should also consider are matches, heat source, candles, oil lamps, and the like.
+Some essential items that you should also consider are matches, heat sources, candles, oil lamps, and the like.

 5. Focus on Multi-Purpose Items

 One of the best ways to become a successful minimalist prepper is to focus on items that are double or triple duty.
 This does not only help you save a few extra costs, but can also help you save space from your storage.